 - An IV is a small tube placed in your child's vein that is used to give medicine or liquids.

 - Medicine may be given to help your child relax.
 Your child will be taken to the room where the procedure or surgery will be done.

 - General anesthesia will keep your child asleep and free from pain during surgery.
 Anesthesia may be given through your child's IV.
 He may instead breathe it in through a mask or a tube placed down his throat.
 The tube may cause your child to have a sore throat when he wakes up.

 During your child's surgery:

 - Your child may be given anesthesia medicine to make him drowsy or fall asleep.
-Caregivers may use a laparoscope to see the undescended testicle and do the surgery.
+Healthcare providers may use a laparoscope to see the undescended testicle and do the surgery.
 A laparoscope is a long thin tool with a light and video camera at the end.
-Caregivers will make an incision on your child's groin near the inguinal canal.
+Healthcare providers will make an incision on your child's groin near the inguinal canal.
 This is the space where the testicles would normally descend from the abdomen to the scrotum.
 He or she may also make an incision at the upper part of your child's scrotum.

 After your child's surgery:

 Your child may be taken to a recovery room until he is fully awake.
-Caregivers will watch him closely for any problems.
-When caregivers see that your child is okay, he will leave the recovery room.
+Healthcare providers will watch him closely for any problems.
+When healthcare providers see that your child is okay, he will leave the recovery room.
 Depending on his condition and type of surgery, he may be taken to his hospital room or allowed to go home.
 The bandages that cover his stitches will keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your child's surgery to check his abdominal area.
+A healthcare provider may remove the bandages soon after your child's surgery to check his abdominal area.